 Good bacteria gone

 So, the decline begins with the loss of the healthy microbiome – trillions of “good” bacteria that protect the gut from the parasite insurgents and unwanted bacteria.

-And it has become quite noticeable that things have become steadily worse since the rules changed and we began importing fresh food.
+And it has become quite noticeable that gut-related parasites have become steadily worse since the rules changed and we began importing fresh food.

 So, we have had to devise ever more radical methods to eliminate the bad bugs.
 We can only share this with you legally at the clinic or via E-health.

 This is a term that is becoming more and more mainstream, as the medical profession has puzzlingly shied away from “science-based”, “fundamental” research over the years.
 However, lately they have come to regard “hypochondriacs” as potential sufferers of this reversible condition.
 As a footnote to this discussion, naturopaths have been well aware of the relationship between poor gut health and chronic illness for many years.
 This article explains how medically-accepted research has now indicated the relationship between “clinical” disorders such as chronic fatigue syndrome, Irritable bowel syndrome, acne, arthritis, allergies, asthma or celiac disease and gut health.
 That means to you that if you suffer from any of these diseases that Marcello Campus of Harvard names that were previously considered by the doctor to be “untreatable” then naturopaths are trained to be able to help you.
 He also mentions fibromyalgia, that itself has been found to be well-treated by a specific bioresonance treatment that is also available at this clinic, that is also mentioned by leading researcher in this area, Carolyn McMakin who also discusses the general pain-relieving properties of the abovementioned Frequency Specific resonance therapy.